 Emerald Ash Borer Plan

-The City of Madison established an Emerald Ash Borer (EAB) Task Force in January of 2008.
-In 2013, EAB was discovered in Madison.
-Since its discovery, the forestry section has been following the approved City of Madison Emerald Ash Borer Plan for public street trees.
-The latest map shows EAB infestation and street tree removals.
+The City of Madison established an Emerald Ash Borer (EAB) Task Force in January 2008.
+In 2013, EAB was discovered in Madison and since its discovery, the forestry section has been following the approved City of Madison Emerald Ash Borer Plan.
+This plan, which is updated annually based on new research, is presented to the Common Council each year.
+The 2017 EAB Plan Update, was presented in January 2018.
+In 2017, forestry brought 945 ash trees back into treatment because of adjustments made to the 2013 plan.
+The latest mapshows EAB infestation and street tree removals.

 Following the Plan